Copenhagen Fire of 1795: Consequences

 The fire died out on Sunday, 7 July, around 4 pm.
 It had destroyed 909 houses and partially damaged 74.
 Just over 6,000 of the just under 100,000 residents in the capital were made homeless.
 A large number of them took refuge in the ruins of the recently burned-down Christianborgs Castle, the remaining walls of which were so large that an entire family could move into a window niche.
 The stables were also used as housing.

 The fire had, together with Copenhagen's fire of 1728, in effect burned down almost the whole of Copenhagen's medieval and Renaissance heritage and so only a few houses from before the 18th century remain in that part of the city.
 More historic buildings in Copenhagen would be lost to fire in 1807 when the city was bombarded by the British.

 The fire was a strong contributing factor to the foundation of Denmark's first credit institution, Kreditkassen for Husejerne i Kjøbenhavn, in 1797.

 After the fire, a large-scale plan was designed by the city planner Jørgen Henrich Rawert and the construction master Peter Meyn.
-The plan dictated the newly constructed houses should be made of masonry (instead of being timber framed) and house corners at intersections should be diagonal and the streets straightened so that the fire department's long ladder companies could navigate the streets more easily.
+The plan dictated the newly constructed houses should be made of masonry (instead of being timber-framed) and house corners at intersections should be diagonal and the streets straightened so that the fire department's long ladder companies could navigate the streets more easily.
+City planners also decreed that the new stone buildings could not be taller than the width of the street to prevent future fires.